 For the dressing, I used a simple blend of lemon juice, garlic, and olive oil.
 It’s easy and exactly what the Chickpea Tuna Salad needs.

-To finish the Chickpea Tuna Salad, you’ll want to add a handful of feta (it’s nice and creamy), along with a shower of parsley for a final burst of freshness.
+To finish the salad, you’ll want to add a handful of feta (it’s nice and creamy), along with a shower of parsley for a final burst of freshness.
 Toss it together and you have a tuna and chickpea salad that can hold its own (and dare I say outtaste) any premade salad you’d find in a grocery store case.

-Thanks to protein + fiber-rich chickpeas and protein-rich tuna, this Chickpea Tuna Salad is plenty filling enough to be a whole meal on its own.
+Thanks to protein + fiber-rich chickpeas and protein-rich tuna, this salad is plenty filling enough to be a whole meal on its own.
 Like this Moroccan Chickpea Salad and this Mediterranean Chickpea Salad (two of my other favorite easy, healthy chickpea recipes), it’s easy to pack and take to work for lunch too.

-If your Chickpea Tuna Salad leftovers lose some of their punch (the flavor of the lemon in the dressing tends to fade over time), just wake them back p with a quick squeeze of lemon juice, or make a little extra dressing to serve with the salad leftovers later on.
+- If your leftovers lose some of their punch (the flavor of the lemon in the dressing tends to fade over time), just wake them back p with a quick squeeze of lemon juice, or make a little extra dressing to serve with the salad leftovers later on.

 Chickpea Tuna Salad